-Our loan portfolio as of December 31, 2020 was concentrated with the top three borrowers representing approximately 52.8% of the funded principal and approximately 66.2% of the total funded commitments.
-The largest loan represented approximately 30.6% of the funded principal and approximately 31.7% of the total funded commitments as of December 31, 2020.
-Our largest borrower as of December 31, 2020 was a vertically integrated multi-state operator with operations in AZ, CT, MA, MD, MI and PA.
-The senior term loan provided to such borrower had \$33.3 million outstanding principal as of December 31, 2020 and an unfunded commitment of \$1.2 million.
-This senior term loan accrues interest at a rate of 13.0% per annum, payable in cash, plus 4.0% per annum PIK.
-This senior term loan has an OID of 7.9% and requires the payment of certain fees including an unused loan fee of 2.0% and an agency fee paid to our Manager of 1.0% of the outstanding principal amount, paid annually (in advance), which was fully rebated to our stockholders as a Base Management Fee Rebate.
-This senior term loan also has a 2.0% exit fee, a 12-month non-call feature, and prepayment fees of 4.0% and 2.0% for prepayments occurring within 24 months and 36 months, respectively.
-This senior term loan contains certain representations and warranties, affirmative covenants, negative covenants and conditions that are customarily required for similar financings, including covenants that limit the borrower's ability to incur, create, or assume certain unsecured indebtedness, and borrower's ability to engage in certain mergers, consolidations, and asset sales.
-This senior term loan also requires borrower to comply with certain financial maintenance covenants (measured at the end of each fiscal quarter) including a minimum adjusted EBITDA, minimum free cash flow, maximum total leverage ratio, minimum fixed charge coverage ratio and minimum cash balance.
+Our loan portfolio as of November 1, 2021 was concentrated with the top three borrowers representing approximately 57.1% of the aggregate outstanding principal balances and approximately 55.0% of the total loan commitments.
+Additionally, the industry is experiencing significant consolidation, which we expect to increase, among cannabis operations and certain of our borrowers may combine, increasing the concentration of our borrower portfolio with those consolidated operators.
+See "Risk Factors-Risks Related to Our Business and Growth Strategy-Our Existing Portfolio is, and our future portfolio may be, concentrated in a limited number of loans, which subjects us to an increased risk of significant loss if any asset declines in value or if a particular borrower fails to perform as expected."
+The largest credit facility represented approximately 19.1% of our total loan commitments and approximately 14.7% of the aggregate outstanding principal balances of our portfolio as of November 1, 2021 and the borrower under this credit facility is Subsidiary of Private Company G, a multi-state operator that pledged certain of its assets in New Jersey and Pennsylvania as collateral for its senior term loan with us.
+Our portion of the senior term loan provided to such borrower had an aggregate principal amount of \$43.1 million outstanding as of November 1, 2021 and is secured by substantially all assets of the borrower.
+This senior term loan accrues interest at a blended rate of 12.5% per annum, payable in cash, plus a blended PIK interest rate of 1.8% per annum across the three tranches of the senior term loan facility.
+This senior term loan contains certain representations and warranties, affirmative covenants, negative covenants and conditions that are customary for similar financings, including covenants that limit the borrower's ability to incur, create, or assume certain indebtedness, pay dividends, and to engage in certain mergers, consolidations, and asset sales.
+This senior term loan also requires borrower to comply with certain financial maintenance covenants (measured at the end of each fiscal quarter) including minimum adjusted EBITDA, minimum free cash flow, maximum total leverage ratio, minimum fixed charge coverage ratio and minimum cash balance.
 This senior term loan also contains customary events of default (subject, in certain instances, to specified grace periods) including, but not limited to, the failure to make payments of interest or premium, if any, on, or principal under the loans, the failure to comply with certain covenants and agreements specified in the credit agreement, defaults in respect of certain other indebtedness and certain events relating to bankruptcy or insolvency.
 If any event of default occurs, the principal, premium, if any, interest and any other monetary obligations on all the then outstanding amounts under the senior term loans may become due and payable immediately.
-Upon the occurrence of an event of default, a default interest rate of an additional 5.0% may be applied to the outstanding principal balance, and the Manager may declare all outstanding obligations immediately due and payable (subject, in certain instances, to specified grace periods) and take such other actions as set forth in the credit agreement.
+Upon the occurrence of an event of default, a default interest rate of an additional 5.0% may be applied to the outstanding principal balance, and the Manager (at the direction of the requisite lenders) may declare all outstanding obligations immediately due and payable and take such other actions as set forth in the credit agreement.
 Upon the occurrence of certain bankruptcy and insolvency events, the obligations under the credit agreement would automatically become due and payable.